dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 After drawing the copper area, set the net it is to be connected to (floating copper areas are not recommended because they can cause EMC and Signal Integrity (SI) problems).

-Lastly, don’t forget to click the button Rebuild Copper Area to **rebuild** the flood.
+Lastly, don't forget to click the button Rebuild Copper Area to **rebuild** the flood.

 **Two Tips:**